Team

 Jenn Brophy

-Jenn received her BS in bioengineering from UC Berkeley and PhD from MIT, where she worked with Chris Voigt and Alan Grossman to develop a tool for engineering undomesticated Gram positive bacteria.
+Jenn was born and raised in Southern California.
+She received her B.S. in Bioengineering from UC Berkeley in 2009 and PhD in Biological Engineering from MIT in 2016.
+During her PhD, Jenn worked with Chris Voigt and Alan Grossman to develop tools for engineering non-model bacteria.
 As a postdoc, she worked with José Dinneny at Stanford to engineer spatial patterns of gene expression across plant tissues using synthetic genetic circuits.
-She is interested in applying synthetic biology to address climate change issues and enhance sustainability.
+She started her lab in September of 2021, where she is interested in applying synthetic biology to address climate change issues and enhance sustainability.
 Her favorite flowers are Lilies!

 Isabel Goldaracena Aguirre